 - Requires admission of guilt or fault in your employment termination

 - Believe your employee rights were violated in any way

-If there is ever any confusion about your release from a company, contact the Eldessouky Law Firm today to discuss your case.
+If there is ever any confusion about your release from a company, contact the Eldessouky Law a Costa Mesa employment Law Firm today to discuss your case.
 We will review your termination papers, severance pay options, and any contracts you may have signed when you became employed to ensure you are not being taken advantage of by your employer, or their legal team.

 Pursuit of Retaliation & Wrongful Termination Cases in Costa Mesa, CA: Eldessouky Law